Rossmoor, California: History

-2020s

-AB-1246 Community services districts.
-(2021-2022)

-On February 19, 2021, Assembly Member Nguyen introduced AB-1246 Community services districts which would have made many "latent powers" available the Rossmoor Community Services District (RCSD).
-The bill died at the desk in February 2022 never being sent to committee.

-2000s

-History
+Annexation

 According to a June 2006 consultant's report to the Rossmoor Planning Committee, the most cost effective solution for Rossmoor would be to be annexed by the city of Seal Beach.

-Although it is not part of the city of Los Alamitos, it is served under the Los Alamitos "sphere of influence" and was proposed to be annexed to the city by 2007 after the Local Agency Formation Commission reviews the proposal.
+Although it is not part of the city of Los Alamitos, it is served under the Los Alamitos "sphere of influence" and was proposed to be annexed to the city by 2007 after the Local Agency Formation Commission reviewed the proposal.

 Another proposal would combine Rossmoor with adjacent Seal Beach and Los Alamitos to form one city.

 Rossmoor is served by the Rossmoor/Los Alamitos Area Sewer District.
-The mainly residential area is also served by the Rossmoor Community Services District (RCSD), which serves the community as an independent functionary does.
-The RCSD provides services related to public recreation facilities and park development for Rush Park, Rossmoor Park, two mini parks and the Montecito Center.
-The RCSD also administers street lighting, road rights-of-way services, and, subject to the consent of the County of Orange, the collection and disposal of garbage or refuse matter, and street sweeping.
-However, the RCSD cannot make decisions about the future of the community, which is all delegated to the County of Orange's Unincorporated Islands Program and the Orange County Board of Supervisors.
+The mainly residential area is also served by the Rossmoor Community Services District (CSD), which serves the community as an independent functionary does.
+The CSD provides services related to public recreation facilities and park development for Rush Park, Rossmoor Park, two mini parks and the Montecito Center.
+The CSD also administers street lighting, road rights-of-way services, and manages the street sweeping contract.
+However, the Rossmoor CSD cannot make decisions about the future of the community, which is all delegated to the County of Orange's Unincorporated Islands Program and the Orange County Board of Supervisors.

-Current status

 At the May 22, 2008 meeting, OC LAFCO recommended that the Rossmoor Incorporation Plan go to a vote of the community.

 A vote by residents on the issue of incorporation was held on November 4, 2008.
-The proposition for cityhood was resoundingly defeated by a vote of 72% to 28% indicating that the majority of residents desire not be incorporated as a city.
+The proposition for cityhood was resoundingly defeated by a vote of 28% to 72% indicating that the vast majority of residents desired not to be incorporated as a city.
 Residents also voted down three separate utility tax proposals by a wide margin.

+On February 19, 2021, state Assemblymember Janet Nguyen introduced AB-1246 Community services districts, which would have made many "latent powers" available to the Rossmoor Community Services District (Rossmoor CSD).
+The bill died at the desk in February 2022, never being sent to committee.